getify/Functional-Light-JS/manuscript/ch3.md

             fn( arg );
 ```

+I> ## Note
+I>
-**Note:** No question this is more terse, sparse even.
+I> No question this is more terse, sparse even.
 But I personally feel that whatever it may gain in symmetry with the mathematical notation, it loses more in overall readability with the functions all being anonymous, and by obscuring the scope boundaries, making deciphering closure a little more cryptic.

 A commonly cited example for using `unary(..)` is with the `map(..)` utility (see Chapter 9) and `parseInt(..)`. `map(..)` calls a mapper function for each item in a list, and each time it invokes the mapper function, it passes in three arguments: `value`, `idx`, `arr`.